JLOrdaz/SaveWinSpotlightImage/README.md

 # SaveWinSpotlightImage
-Save the images from Windows Spotlight
+Save the images from Windows 10 Sportlight